MianenCZ/SudokuSharp/README.md

 # SudokuSharp
 Sudoku solver and generator with  4 levels : Easy / Medium / Hard / Evil

+## Changelog since fork

+#### Added
+- Static method that generates one sudoku puzzle of one difficulty
+- Optional muting of priniting into std out
+- Test of static method and printing

 ### Solving an empty grid

 ```